 The expenditure and income relating to the DSOs is shown in Note 28 to the Core Financial Statements.

 Post Balance Sheet Event

-The Statement of Accounts was authorised for issue by the Interim Head of Finance on the 6th September 2016.
+The Statement of Accounts were authorised for issue on 28 June 2016 by A.Wilson, Interim Head of Finance.
 Events taking place after this date are not reflected in the financial statements or notes.